 Your multimeter is gonna' register one of two possible readings and they are:

 1.)
 A steady 13.5 to 14.5 Volts DC.

 2.)
 Or 12.5 Volts that will decrease the longer the engine stays running.

-Now, the next step will put an electrical load on the alternator and will further confirm that it's either charging or not.
+Put an electrical load on the alternator to further confirm that it's either charging or not charging.

-You need to turn every accessory possible inside the vehicle.
-Turn on the A/C or Heater on high, turn on the windshield wipers, turn on the headlights, turn on everything and anything that uses electricity inside and outside of the vehicle.
+You can do this by turning on every accessory possible (inside the vehicle).
+For example: Turn on the A/C or heater on high, turn on the windshield wipers, turn on the headlights, turn on everything and anything that uses electricity inside and outside of the vehicle.

 1.)
 The multimeter will register a nice and steady 13.5 to 14.5 Volts DC no matter what gets turned on.

 2.)
-It will register 12.5 V DC and this voltage will decrease more and more as you turn on stuff inside your Honda vehicle.
+It will register 12.5 V DC and this voltage will decrease more and more as you turn on stuff inside your Chrysler vehicle.